nuxeo-sandbox/presales-vmdemo/GCP-terraform/README.md

 ./bootstrap.sh
 ```

-You may supply param values via environment vars, e.g.:
+The script will prompt for all needed values, but you may also supply param values via environment vars, e.g.:

 ```bash
 NX_STACK_NAME=my-stack NX_STUDIO_PROJECT=my-studio-project NX_USE_NEV=false NX_DNS_NAME=my-dns-name NX_NEV_VERSION=2023.2.1 ./bootstrap.sh